-cap simulates a leak at the location where it is inserted into the system.
+For TT1000 or TT3000, use a mapping brush.
+Slip the brush onto the sensor cable and leave in place for at least ten (10) seconds.
 At the alarm panel note the distance being reported for the "leak" location.
 Record this distance on the working copy of the system drawing.
-After the leak location is recorded on the system drawing, move on to a location further along the system and repeat the process.
+After the leak locations is recorded on the system drawing, move on to a location further along the system and repeat the process.
 Mapping tags and distance readings are required every 4/5 metres.
 Choose locations at the corners of the room, in front of air handlers, at structural columns or other "land marks" that are unlikely to change even if the equipment in the building is rearranged in the future.
 Remember, that if a real leak is detected, the operator will use the "system map" to find the physical leak location based on the leak location distance reported at the alarm panel.

-4. Repeat the processes above for every sensor circuit in the system.
+4. Repeat this process for every sensor circuit in the system.